Pentostatin is a type of chemotherapy. It is also called Nipent. You pronounce pentostatin as pen-toh-sta-tin.

 Contact your advice line if you have diarrhoea, such as if you've had 4 or more loose watery poos (stools) in 24 hours.
 Or if you can't drink to replace the lost fluid.
 Or if it carries on for more than 3 days.

 Your doctor may give you anti diarrhoea medicine to take home with you after treatment.
 Eat less fibre, avoid raw fruits, fruit juice, cereals and vegetables, and drink plenty to replace the fluid lost.

 Let your doctor or nurse know if you have headaches.
 They can give you painkillers such as paracetamol to help.

 You might feel some pain from your muscles and joints.
 Speak to your doctor or nurse about what painkillers you can take to help with this.

 You might have liver changes that are usually mild and unlikely to cause symptoms.
 They usually go back to normal when treatment finishes.
 You have regular blood tests to check for any changes in the way your liver is working.

 Let your doctor or nurse know straight away if you have yellowing of the skin or whites of the eyes.

-You may have difficulty breathing with wheezing and coughing.
+You may have lung problems with coughing and less commonly wheezing.
 Let your healthcare team know straight away if this happens.